rezamarzban/AI-Hello/README.md

 "python3 predict-PIL.py"

-The "predict.py" and "predict-PIL.py" do same work, But the first use OpenCV library to processing images and the second use PIL library to processing images.
+The "predict.py" and "predict-PIL.py" do same work, But the first one use OpenCV library to processing images and the second one use PIL library to processing images.

-Also "neurons-model" Linux executable binary file for arm64 devices is available at Releases section, After download simply run:
+Also Linux executable binary files has been built by pyinstaller for arm64 devices is available at Releases section, After download simply run:

 "./neurons-model"

+"./predict-PIL"

-In this case you do not need to installing Python compiler and its modules especially heavy AI "tensorflow" module.
+In this case you do not need to installing anything such as Python compiler and its modules especially heavy AI "tensorflow" module.

 Before downloading and running above command, Do these: